 - Chamomile – I like to use dried loose chamomile flowers, but tea bags will also work well.

 - Sweetener (optional) – If you like a sweet iced tea, consider what type of sweetener you would like.
-I recommend a liquid cane sugar, or another sweetener that is easily dissolved.
+I recommend a liquid cane sugar or another sweetener that is easily dissolved.
 Stevia or honey are also good choices.

-- Ice – A few handfuls of fresh ice to enjoy this amazing iced chamomile tea.
+- Ice – A few handfuls of fresh ice to enjoy this amazing iced chamomile tea. (you can make tea ice cubes with this recipe to avoid any possible watering down!

 How to Make Iced Chamomile Tea – Chamomile Iced Tea Recipe (Method 1)